-- Identify and remove barriers to learning at the earliest opportunity. - Provide access to a full broad and balanced curriculum including extra curricular activities for children with additional needs and SEND unless a disapplication or modification is stipulated within an Educational Health and Care Plan (EHC) - Ensure children reach their full potential whilst experiencing a range of successes through setting suitable learning challenges and achievable targets. - To develop the children socially and emotionally as well as academically. - To implement suitable interventions where necessary to allow for continued achievements. - To provide advice, support and training for all support and teaching staff - Work collaboratively with parents, carers and external agencies to support the needs of the children - Work within the guidance of the Code of Practice 2015.
+- Identify and remove barriers to learning at the earliest opportunity. - Provide access to a full, broad and balanced curriculum including extra-curricular activities for children with additional needs and SEND unless a disapplication or modification is stipulated within an Educational Health and Care Plan (EHCP)

-5. Identification and assessment
+- Ensure children reach their full potential whilst experiencing a range of successes through setting suitable learning challenges and achievable targets. - To develop the children socially and emotionally as well as academically. - To implement suitable interventions where necessary to allow for continued achievements. - To provide advice, support and training for all support and teaching staff - Work collaboratively with parents, carers and external agencies to support the needs of the children - Work within the guidance of the Code of Practice 2015, The Children's and Families Act and The Equality Act. - 4.
+Identification and assessment